 Clear your head and get in the Christmas spirit on this fabulous walk in the Peak District.
+This walk operates for groups of between 4 and 10 people.

 The walk starts out below Mam Tor with a steady climb of about 150m (600ft) up to the top of the famous Mam Tor (or Shivering Mountain) at a height of 517m.
 From here we'll experience "one of the top ten views in England".